 Sustainable Communities Start At SCS

 The National Brownfields Training Conference is the largest event in the nation focused on environmental revitalization and economic redevelopment.
-The National Brownfields Conference attracts nearly 3,000 stakeholders in brownfields redevelopment and cleanup, such as SCS Engineers to share knowledge about sustainable reuse and to celebrate the EPA Brownfields program’s success.
+The conference attracts nearly 3,000 stakeholders in brownfields redevelopment and cleanup, including SCS Engineers, who share knowledge about sustainable reuse and celebrate the success of the EPA Brownfields program.
+This year’s conference will be at the David L. Lawrence Convention Center in Pittsburgh.

 Madison, the capital city of Wisconsin, was built on the isthmus between Lakes Mendota and Monona in the 1800s.
 Areas adjacent the hills on which the capital, the downtown, and the university were built were marshlands filled in with municipal and industrial wastes in order to accommodate the commercial and industrial development of these low lying areas.
 Despite major impediments to redevelopment related to the historically contaminated fill soils, shallow groundwater, and the impacts of decades of industrial and commercial uses, the isthmus is a focal point for residential and commercial redevelopment.
 Whole city blocks are being transformed into multi-story, multi-use buildings, parking facilities, affordable housing units, and entertainment venues.
 Most of the redevelopments are fast-tracked – evolving from abandoned, vacant land to showcase areas of the city in just a few years.
 How’s it being done?
 Remediation, and sometimes aspects of site investigations, is done concurrently with site redevelopment.
 Typical remediation can include excavation of contaminated soil in conjunction with the excavation of the new building foundation, installation of deep pile systems to minimize soil disposal costs, and installation of vapor barrier and venting systems to mitigate vapor intrusion potential associated with residual soil and groundwater impacts.
 Property developers are addressing direct contact concerns from residual contaminated soils by capping them with paved parking areas, landscaping, or new buildings.
 Exemptions for disposal of low-level contaminated soil at sites other than landfills can also be big cost savings to developers.
 Typically developers offset environmental costs by securing financial assistance from an EPA Brownfield site investigation grant to the City of Madison, tax credits, incremental tax financing, and Brownfield grants from the Wisconsin Economic Development Corporation.